What’s The Difference Between Cruelty-Free & Vegan?

 Meanwhile, other products can be labelled as vegan as they don’t contain any animal products.
 However, they may not be cruelty-free as they were tested on animals.

 Some people believe that vegan products that are not cruelty-free should not be classified as vegan.
 This is because animals have been used in the production of these products.
-Unfortunately, this is not how the beauty industry thinks, so when you see the word vegan don’t assume that the product is cruelty-free.
+Unfortunately, this is not how the beauty industry thinks.
+So when you see the word vegan don’t assume that the product is cruelty-free.

 And, somewhat confusingly, non-vegan products can be labelled as cruelty-free.
-This is because the brand does not test on animals but does use animal-derived ingredients.
+For example, a brand making a keratin shampoo could label it as cruelty-free.
+This is because the brand does not test on animals but does use animal-derived ingredients.Â

 If it were down to me, then if a product uses animal-derived ingredients it shouldn’t be allowed to be labelled as cruelty-free.
 There clearly is some cruelty to animals involved.
 However, it is not down to me.
 This is how the beauty industry chooses to use these terms.
 As such, it’s important to be aware of these terms’ meanings, so that you aren’t misled or greenwashed.